roydukkey/Dado.ComponentModel.Mutations/Documentation/Attributes/MutationAttribute.md

 <a name='RequiresContext'></a>
 ## RequiresContext

-A flag indicating the attribute requires a non-null *IMutationContext* to perform validation.
+Gets or sets a value indicating whether the attribute requires a non-null *IMutationContext* to perform validation.
 Base class returns `false`.
 Override in child classes as appropriate.

 #### Syntax